-A10.1.2.3 Language used in the SDS should be simple, clear and precise, avoiding jargon, acronyms and abbreviations.
+- A4.2.2.3 Language used in the SDS should be simple, clear and precise, avoiding jargon, acronyms and abbreviations.
 Vague and misleading expressions should not be used.
-Phrases such as 'may be dangerous', 'no health effects', 'safe under most conditions of use', or 'harmless' are also not recommended.
+Phrases such as "may be dangerous", "no health effects", "safe under most conditions of use", or "harmless" are also not recommended.
 It may be that information on certain properties is of no significance or that it is technically impossible to provide; if so, the reasons for this must be clearly stated under each heading.
-If it is stated that a particular hazard does not exist, the safety data sheet should clearly differentiate between cases where no information is available to the classifier, and cases where negative test results are available.

-A10.1.2.4 The date of issue of the SDS should be stated and be very apparent.
+If it is stated that a particular hazard does not exist, the safety data sheet should clearly differentiate between cases where no information is available to the classifier, and cases where negative test results are available. - A4.2.2.4 The date of issue of the SDS should be stated and be very apparent.
 The date of issue is the date the SDS version was made public.
 This generally occurs shortly after the SDS authoring and publishing process is completed.
-Revised SDSs should clearly state the date of issue as well as a version number, revision number, supersedes date or some other indication of what version is replaced.
+Revised SDS's should clearly state the date of issue as well as a version number, revision number, supersedes date or some other indication of what version is replaced.

-A10.1.3 SDS format
+A4.2.3 SDS format

-A10.1.3.1 The information in the SDS should be presented using the following 16 headings in the order given below (also see Para 1.5.3.2.1 of the GHS):
+- A4.2.3.1 The information in the SDS should be presented using the following 16 headings in the order given below (see also 1.5.3.2.1):

-- 1. Identification
+- 1. Identification;

-- 2. Hazard(s) identification
+- 2. Hazard identification;

-- 3. Composition/information on ingredients
+- 3. Composition/information on ingredients;

-- 4. First-aid measures
+- 4. First-aid measures:

-- 5. Fire-fighting measures
+- 5. Fire-fighting measures;

-- 6. Accidental release measures
+- 6. Accidental release measures;

-- 7. Handling and storage
+- 7. Handling and storage;

-- 8. Exposure controls/personal protection
+- 8. Exposure controls/personal protection;

-- 9. Physical and chemical properties
+- 9. Physical and chemical properties;

-- 10. Stability and reactivity
+- 10. Stability and reactivity;

-- 11. Toxicological information
+- 11. Toxicological information;

-- 12. Ecological information
+- 12. Ecological information;

-- 13. Disposal considerations
+- 13. Disposal considerations;

-- 14. Transport information
+- 14. Transport information;

-- 15. Regulatory information
+- 15. Regulatory information;

 - 16. Other information

-A10.1.3.2 An SDS is not a fixed length document.
+- A4.2.3.2 An SDS is not a fixed length document.
 The length of the SDS should be commensurate with the hazard of the material and the information available.

-A10.1.3.3 All pages of an SDS should be numbered and some indication of the end of the SDS should be given.
-For example, 'page 1 of 3'.
-Alternatively, number each page and indicate whether there is a page following (e.g. 'Continued on next page' or 'End of SDS').
+- A4.2.3.3 All pages of an SDS should be numbered and some indication of the end of the SDS should be given (for example: "page 1 of 3").
+Alternatively, number each page and indicate whether there is a page following (e.g. "Continued on next page" or "End of SDS").

-A10.1.4 SDS content
+A4.2.4 SDS content

-A10.1.4.1 General information on SDS content can be found in paragraph 1.5.3.3 of the GHS.
-More practical information is given below.

-A10.1.4.2 The minimum information outlined in Part 2 of this guidance document should be included on the SDS, where applicable and available, under the relevant headings.
+- A4.2.4.1 General information on SDS content can be found in 1.5.3.3.
+More practical information is given below. - A4.2.4.2 The minimum information outlined in section A4.3 of this annex should be included on the SDS, where applicable and available1, under the relevant headings.
 When information is not available or lacking this should be clearly stated.
-The SDS should not contain any blanks.

-A10.1.4.3 In addition, the SDS should contain a brief summary/ conclusion of the data given, making it easy even for non-experts in the field to identify all the hazards for the hazardous substance/mixture.

-A10.1.4.4 Use of abbreviations is not recommended because they may lead to confusion or decreased understanding.
+The SDS should not contain any blanks. - A4.2.4.3 In addition, the SDS should contain a brief summary/conclusion of the data given, making it easy even for non-experts in the field to identify all the hazards for the hazardous substance/mixture. - A4.2.4.4 Use of abbreviations is not recommended because they may lead to confusion or decreased understanding.

-&lt;sup>1 Where "applicable" means where the information is applicable to the specific product covered by the SDS.
-Where "available" means where the information is available to the supplier or other entity that is preparing the SDS.

-A10.1.5 Other information requirements
+A4.2.5 Other information requirements

-A10.1.5.1 There are information requirements for the preparation of an SDS.
-The minimum information requirements are outlined in Part 2 of this guidance.

-A10.1.5.2 In addition to the minimum information requirements (see A10.1.4.2 of this annex), the SDS may also contain 'additional information'.
-Where a material has additional relevant and available information about its nature and/or use, that information should be included in the SDS.
-See A10.2.16 - Other Information of this annex for further advice on additional information requirements.
+- A4.2.5.1 There are information requirements for the preparation of an SDS.
+The minimum information requirements are outlined in A4.3. - A4.2.5.2 In addition to the minimum information requirements (see A4.2.4.2), the SDS may also contain "additional information".
+Where a material has additional relevant and available information about its nature and/or use, that information should be included in the SDS (see A4.3.16 for further advice on additional information requirements).

-A10.1.6 Units
+A4.2.6 Units